Share this article:

 Brocken Observatory

 The summit of the Brocken.
-It isn't the most beautiful mountain in the world.
-The climb up to it, through the forests or what's left of them, eventually joins up with the narrow-gauge railway.
-A photo with ‘Hogwarts’ is then almost unavoidable.
-What else is unavoidable: in April, still a few patches of snow.
-Although the sun is shining brightly, the temperature here still drops to zero at night.
-And so, there's still snow in the shade.
-The road to the Brocken is once again that delightful gravel.
+It's not the most beautiful mountain in the world.
+The climb up to it, through the woods or what's left of them, eventually merges with the narrow-gauge railway.
+A photo with ‘Hogwarth’ is then almost unavoidable.
+What's also unavoidable in April: a few wisps of snow.
+Although the sun is shining brightly, the temperature here still drops to freezing point at night.
+And so there's still snow in the shade.
+The road to the Brocken is once again that wonderful gravel.
 Champagne, but the German version.
-Probably Sekt.
+Sekt probably.
 We are more than happy with it.

-We are once again driving through that almost bizarre lunar landscape.
-What stands out, besides the extraordinary surroundings, is the peace and quiet.
+We are once again driving through this almost bizarre moonscape.
+What stands out, besides the unique environment, is the peace and quiet.
 We hardly encounter anyone.
-Apart from the ascent of the Brocken, where it is busier with tourists, you don't see a soul.
+Apart from the climb up the Brocken, where it is more touristy, you don't see a soul.
 A lost hiker, two cyclists.
 Nothing else.
 You also hardly come across any cafes or villages.
 You really have to plan for that.
-The descents and the roads are sometimes a bit challenging, but often beautiful and undulating.
-This nature park actually offers everything you could want as a gravel cyclist.
+The descents and the roads are sometimes a bit challenging, but often beautiful and rolling.
+This nature park actually offers everything you want as a gravel cyclist.

 After a long journey, we are heading back to Benneckenstein.
 The fireplace and the good care of Pim and Carla await us there.
 Dinner is further on, at a respectable German restaurant.
 Twelve-ender in Schierke.
-De weizen en de schnitzel gaan er goed in.
+The wheat beer and the schnitzel go down well.

 Off to the water

-For me, Germany is synonymous with reservoirs.
-A Stausee, that's always something beautiful.
+Germany means to me reservoirs.
+A ‘stausee’, that's always something beautiful, isn't it?
 In the Harz region, you'll find several large lakes with associated dams.
-The most beautiful and impressive of them all is the Rappbodetalsperre, the main destination today.
+The most beautiful and impressive of all is the Rappbodetalsperre, the main goal for today.

 Iron Cross